 How To Store Cranberry Muffins

-I place the cranberry muffins in the refrigerator for up to five days.
+Refrigerate: I place the cranberry muffins in the refrigerator for up to five days.
 This will help give them a quality muffin.
-If you like muffins warm toss them in the microwave for a quick reheat or even wrap in aluminum foil and warm up in the oven.
+If you like muffins warm toss them in the microwave for a quick reheat or even wrap them in aluminum foil and warm them up in the oven.
+Store in an airtight container or plastic bag that seals.
+Just remove as much air as you can.
+Also make sure the muffins are fully cooled before you go to store them.

-Freezing Muffins – You can freeze cranberry muffins.
+Freezing Muffins: You can freeze cranberry muffins.
 These muffins are so great frozen and thawed.
 Just place them in an airtight container or freezer bag and toss in the freezer for up to three months.
 Thaw on the counter or in the fridge the night before.
+These are great to keep in the freezer to pull out for a healthy breakfast on the go when you don’t have time to whip up breakfast.

 Tips For Making The Best Muffins

-- Fold in cranberries to the batter with a spatula
+- Fold in cranberries to the batter with a spatula.
+If you use frozen berries it can bleed a little bit when they are mixed.

 🍊 Can I Add Orange Into This Cranberry Muffin Recipe